cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-Here, the vertex number is shown by the number of points on each star.
+Here, the vertex number is hinted at by the number of points on each star.

 In the next example, the sizes of the labels and shapes are determined by the degree of each vertex, supplied in a vector.